 - It was distant, full of the fury of a tempest on the sea, but it was Carmel's voice speaking through to him.

-- 3 (Fury) Greek Mythology A spirit of punishment, often represented as one of three goddesses who pronounced curses on the guilty and inflicted famines and pestilences.
+- 2 (Fury) Greek Mythology A spirit of punishment, often represented as one of three goddesses who executed the curses pronounced upon criminals, tortured the guilty with stings of conscience, and inflicted famines and pestilences.
 The Furies were identified at an early date with the Eumenides.More example sentences

 - The Eumenides shows the Furies in pursuit of Orestes, who is protected by the younger god Apollo.